simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

 #### Exercise 5.1: Add the authentication logic (add-in) ####
 In order to authenticate and create a single sign-on experience, we need to perform a couple of things:
-- **Add-in:** Get the ID token of the current Office 365 user.
+- **Add-in:** Get the identity token of the current Office 365 user.
-- **Add-in:** Send the ID token to the Web API and check if the ID token has already been mapped.
+- **Add-in:** Send the identity token to the Web API and check if the identity token has already been mapped.
 - **Web API:** If a mapping is found (no user credentials needed)
     -  **Add-in:** Return the user data and sign in automatically (SSO).
 - **Web API:** If a mappiung is not found (user credentials needed)
     - **Add-in:** Let the user sign in using their credentials.
-    - **Add-in:** Send the ID token and user credentials to the Web API.
+    - **Add-in:** Send the identity token and user credentials to the Web API.
-    - **Web API:** If the provided credentials are correct, map the ID token with the user in the Web API.
+    - **Web API:** If the provided credentials are correct, map the identity token with the user in the Web API.
     - **Web API:** Notify the mail add-in.
     - **Add-in:** Reload the mail add-in and experience SSO.